The Case for a Low-Carb Diet Is Stronger Than Ever

 FIGURE 2: Study Design

 Throughout the 20 weeks, we adjusted calorie intake to keep the participants at their start weight.
 So if someone’s metabolism sped up and they began to lose weight, we would provide extra calories.
 If another person’s metabolism slowed down, causing weight gain, we cut back calories.
-By preventing weight change, we could then see how their metabolism changed as a direct response to dietary composition.
+By preventing weight change, we could then see how their metabolism changed as a direct response to the dietary composition.

 These calorie adjustments did the job.
 Through the 20-week test phase, average weight varied by less than 5 pounds for most participants.